jasperdewinther/one/readme.txt

-build/run using the following command: cabal run one programs/a.one
+Build/run using the following command: cabal run one programs/a.one

+To build the docs use:
+cabal haddock one

 There are multiple test programs in the programs folder.
 - a shows most functionalities with a lot of comments